libjohn/workshop_attendance/README.md

 ### Make a `data` and `outfile` subdirectory

 1. Clone this repository as a new project in RStudio
-1. Using the RStudio *git* tab, **Pull** the repo to update code
-1. [In RStudio,] Files > New Folder > `data`
-1. [In RStudio,] Files > New Folder > `outfile`
-1. Download your Springshare registration data to your newly created `data` directory
+1. Download your Springshare registration data

-### A. Make Attendance Roster

-1. First, download your data from LibCal; place data inside the `data` directory of your RStudio Project
+1. Run this script in the R Console

+    - `rmarkdown::render("libcal_roster.Rmd")`
-    - You can also make subdirectories inside the data directory.
+    - You will be prompted to find the downloaded roster

-1. Open RStudio with Console as your active quadrant.
-At the console, run the script:

-    - `rmarkdown::render("01_make-attendance-roster.Rmd")`
+    - The default will not upload to Google

+        - To Upload to Google...   `rmarkdown::render("libcal_roster.Rmd", params = list(upload_googlesheets = "TRUE"))`

+### Where to Find the Outputs

-1. Look in the `outfile` subdirectory to find your output:  `attendance-roster.csv`
+- Roster is in the `outfile` directory

-    - Open In MS Excel
+    - Open in Excel
-    - Format with "Format As Table" Option
-    - Print Options:  Landscape Orientation, and **Scaling** set to "Fit All Columns on One Page"

-### B. Write Roster to Google-Drive, then Mark Attendance.
-Add Email Addresses to DVS-Announce

-This script will **Transform libcal files** (which you manually downloaded), **write to Google Drive**, and **produce dvs-annouce list**.

-1. Download your attendance, waitlist, and cancellation data from LibCal; place data inside the `data` directory of your RStudio Project

-1. Open RStudio with Console as your active quadrant.
-At the console, run the script:

-    - `rmarkdown::render("02_write-to-googlesheets.Rmd")`

-#### This Write to Google Scheets script does two things...
+    - Use Excel to **Format Tables**
+    - Use Excel Print functions to change to Landscape & scale all columns to one page in the `dvs-announce_append-email.txt`

+- Visualization will be in the RSTudio project root (workshop_attendance), as libcal_roster.nb.html.
+Just print the selected page

-1. Converts your attendance to a Google Sheet in your Google Drive space.
+- Google Sheet will be in your Google Drive main folder.

-    - See [At Google Drive](#at-google-drive) section to complete this manual process

-1. Produces an Email Addresses to DVS-Announce txt file

-    - The `dvs-announce_append-email.txt` file can be found in the `outfile` subdirectory of the RStudio Project

-        1. Open the resulting TXT file then copy the addresses into your clipboard buffer
-        1. Go to the DVS Sympa List (DVS-Announce) and then bulk-add the addresses

-##### At Google Drive:
-1. Manually move the processed and uploaded registration file from your MyDrive space to Joel's predefined location
-    - `My Drive > Data and Visualization Services > Workshops > [Spring 2017] > Assessment`
-1. The [codebook](https://docs.google.com/document/d/1MzJVkMQhAespElJ-JPT8PotqGPmZesk7FbvVTNv5Fo8/edit) defines where you will manually mark attendance, waitlist, and walk-ins.
-You can use the paper Roster to help you complete this section.

-Note: The process of uploading the files can take several minutes.
-The length of time seems to be related to the length of the list, i.e. how many people registered and waitlisted for the workshop.
-A 100 person list can take about 35-45 seconds.
+    - First time user will have to monitor the R Console for messages about authentication